 The Corporation pays salaries to its named executive officers in consideration of the performance of specific roles and responsibilities.
-In 2010, the salaries of the named executive officers, other than Mr. Reardon and Mr. Berenato, were increased by 3-4%.
-This increase in salaries was the first increase since 2008 (executive salaries were frozen in 2009).
+In 2011, the salaries of the named executive officers, other than Mr. Berenato, were increased by 3-4%, consistent with competitive market practices.